mathsaey/skitter/README.md

 To install Elixir, please refer to the
 [official documentation](https://elixir-lang.org/install.html).

-Skitter requires the following Erlang/OTP and Elixir versions.
+The current version of skitter requires the following Erlang/OTP and Elixir versions.

 | Elixir | OTP |
 | ------ | --- |